schlatterbeck/pgapy/README.rst

 :Author: Ralf Schlatterbeck <rsc@runtux.com>

+News: This version wraps the Differential Evolution method (that's quite an old method but is newly implemented in pgapack).

 PGAPy is a wrapper for PGAPack, the parallel genetic algorithm library (see `PGAPack Readme`_), a powerfull genetic algorithm library by
 D. Levine, Mathematics and Computer Science Division Argonne National